Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - The Starscream: He has this trope in mind with his servitude towards Sauron, hoping to take the ring himself, but it never pans out.

 - Start of Darkness: We get glimpses of it during the Hobbit trilogy.
-When the White Council is confronted with Sauron at Dol Guldur, Elrond and Galadriel seems horrified, but Saruman looks at the lidless eye with a fascination in his eyes, awed by the power of Sauron, a look that he maintains when he announces to the Council "leave Sauron to me".
-The implication is that this ordeal has convinced him that against the power of Sauron there can be no victory, as he tells Gandalf in Fellowship.
+When the White Council is confronted with Sauron at Dol Guldur, Elrond and Galadriel seem horrified, but Saruman looks at the lidless eye with a fascination in his eyes, awed by the power of Sauron, a look that he maintains when he announces to the Council, "leave Sauron to me."
+The implication is that this ordeal has convinced him that, against the power of Sauron, there can be no victory, as he tells Gandalf in Fellowship.

 - Smug Snake: Good job with the army of ten thousand and weakening Rohan, but maybe it wasn't such a good idea to use the magical forest full of Ents as your primary fuel source.

 - Smug Straight Edge: He makes disparaging remarks about Radagast's fondness for mushrooms and Gandalf's use of pipeweed.
 Despite being a hypocrite who smokes pipe-weed himself, but doesn't want Gandalf to know this.

 - Too Clever by Half: He is quite cunning when it comes to politics and strategy, but he runs into a brick wall whenever he's dealing with basic human decency.

 - Treacherous Advisor: To most of Middle-earth before he reveals his true colors.

 - Undignified Death: Well, being stabbed In the Back by Gríma Wormtongue definitely counts as undignified.

 - Villain in a White Suit: "Saruman the White".
 Dresses accordingly.
 Especially as the movies phase out the "Saruman of Many Colors" aspect.